AdobeDocs/experience-manager-65.en/help/assets/launch.md

 * The first call occurs because **[!UICONTROL TrackPan]** Rule is triggered when the user pans in *viewer1*.
 That call sends 50% as a value of **[!UICONTROL ZoomScale]** Data Element because the Data Element will know that the Rule is triggered by *viewer1* and fetch the corresponding scale value;
 * The second call occurs because **[!UICONTROL TrackKey]** Rule is triggered when the user pressed a key on the keyboard.
 That call sends 25% as a value of **[!UICONTROL ZoomScale]** Data Element because the Rule was not triggered by the viewer.
 As such, the Data Element returns the most up-to-date value.

 The sample set up above also affects the life span of the Data Element value.
-The value of the Data Element managed by the Dynamic Media Viewer is stored in Adobe Launch library code even after the viewer itself is disposed on the web page.
+The value of the Data Element managed by the Dynamic Media Viewer is stored in Experience Platform Launch library code even after the viewer itself is disposed on the web page.
 This means that if there is a Rule that is triggered by a non-Dynamic Media Viewer extension and references such Data Element, the Data Element returns the last known value, even if the viewer is no longer present on the web page.

-In any case, values of Data Elements driven by Dynamic Media Viewers are not stored on the local storage or on the server; instead, they are kept only on the client-side Adobe Launch library.
+In any case, values of Data Elements driven by Dynamic Media Viewers are not stored on the local storage or on the server; instead, they are kept only on the client-side Experience Platform Launch library.
 Values of such Data Element disappear when the web page reloads.

 Generally, the Data Element editor supports [storage duration selection](https://experienceleague.adobe.com/docs/launch/using/reference/manage-resources/data-elements.html?lang=en#create-a-data-element).
 However, Data Elements that use the Dynamic Media Viewers extension only support the storage duration option of **[!UICONTROL None]**.
 Setting any other value is possible in the user interface, but the Data Element behavior is not defined in this case.
 The extension manages the value of the Data Element on its own: the Data Element that maintains the value of the viewer event argument during the entire viewer life cycle.